All Episodes

 But the point is this.

-Ever since Florida 2000, the Democrat Party has run around with a theme that Republicans obstruct the vote, that they do not count all the votes, or that they do whatever they can to screw Democrat votes into not counting, tamper with the machines and all that.
+Ever since Florida 2000, the Democrat Party has run around with the theme that Republicans obstruct the vote, that they do not count all the votes, or that they do whatever they can to screw Democrat votes into not counting, tamper with the machines and all that.

-So if the Democrat Party chooses its nominee on the basis of every vote will not count, then they are forever with any intellectual credibility Canceling one of their big talking points, which is count every vote, but it's the Republicans who stand in the way.
+So if the Democrat Party chooses its nominee on the basis of every vote will not count, then they are forever, with any intellectual credibility, canceling one of their big talking points, which is count every vote, but it's the Republicans who stand in the way.

 Example, Florida Aftermath 2000.

-They've got they've got huge huge problems.
+They've got huge problems.

 This isn't over, folks.